 All RDA Outputs are listed on the RDA Web site, as are their adopters (where applicable) and additional and promotional information, e.g. flyers.

-RDA organises an "RDA for Newcomers" session at each plenary.
+To support RDA members new to Plenaries, RDA organises an "RDA for Newcomers" session at each Plenary.
+The session page for Plenary 13 is here.
 Information and slides from previous sessions are available on the RDA Web site, linked from the respective Plenary programme.
-You can find information and slides from the Plenary 11 RDA for Newcomers session here.
+You can find information and slides from the Plenary 12 RDA for Newcomers session here, and from the Plenary 11 RDA for Newcomers session here.

 RDA is supported by several advisory and administrative groups.